-Always to view the car in daylight.
+[TIP] Always to view the car in daylight.
 It's really hard to see the car at night.
-Dents, scratches etc are hidden in darkness
+Dents, scratches etc are hidden in darkness.
+If you do view in darkness try and get the car under a streetlight, it will show any differences in paint colour. [/TIP]

 There is another known problem with Evo.
 Paint being worn under the boot lid.
 This is caused to the boot lid flexing/moving due to the rear wing.
 The rubber 'bump' stops under the boot lid eventually rub away the paintwork and can eventually lead to rust spots appearing.

 There are a few fixes you can employ.
 You can rub some petroleum jelly, or similar lubricant, onto the spot to prevent further wear but this will eventually wash off.
 You can also place some cloth tape over the spot or, probably the neatness solution, is to fit some clear plastic stickers on the spots.
-There are also some other things to look closely at:
+There are also some other that require close attention: